Entain

 Entain plc, formerly GVC Holdings, is an international sports betting and gambling company.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.
-It owns brands such as bwin, Coral, Ladbrokes, PartyPoker and Sportingbet.
+It owns brands such as bwin, Coral, Ladbrokes, PartyPoker, and Sportingbet.

 History

+The company was incorporated in Luxembourg in 2004 as Gaming VC Holdings S.A.
+It was founded by a group of four American businesspersons, led by Steve Barlow, as a vehicle to acquire Casino-Club, an online casino established in 2001 that was reportedly the largest online gambling operator in German-speaking countries.
+The company made its initial public offering on the AIM exchange on 21 December 2004, raising funds that were used to complete the €105-million acquisition of Casino-Club on the same day.

-The company was founded in Luxembourg in 2004 as Gaming VC Holdings.
-In 2010, it was reorganised as GVC Holdings.
+In 2010, Gaming VC was reorganised in the Isle of Man as GVC Holdings.

-In 2012 GVC and William Hill bought Sportingbet, with William Hill taking the Australian and Spanish markets, and GVC taking the rest of the world.
+In 2012, GVC and William Hill bought Sportingbet, with William Hill taking the Australian and Spanish markets, and GVC taking the rest of the world.

-GVC acquired Bwin.Party Digital Entertainment in 2016 for £1.1bn after a bidding battle with rival gambling group 888 Holdings, leading to a marked recovery in GVC's financial situation.
-Since the acquisition, bwin.party has returned to growth after many years of falling sales.
+GVC acquired Bwin.Party Digital Entertainment in 2016 for £1.1 billion after a bidding battle with rival gambling group 888 Holdings, leading to a marked recovery in GVC's financial situation.
+After the acquisition, Bwin.Party returned to growth after many years of falling sales.

-In December 2017, GVC Holdings agreed to buy Ladbrokes Coral in a deal which could be worth up to £4 billion.
+In December 2017, GVC agreed to buy Ladbrokes Coral in a deal which could be worth up to £4 billion.
 The acquisition was completed in March 2018.

 In mid-2018 a shareholder rebellion forced out GVC director, Peter Isola, after reports showed that two executives at the company earned a disproportionate £67 million in salary.

-In July 2018, the UK owner of Ladbrokes and Coral agreed a $200 million deal with MGM Resorts to capitalise on the newly liberalised US sports betting market.
+In July 2018, GVC agreed to a $200-million deal with MGM Resorts International to capitalise on the newly liberalised US sports betting market.

-On March 22, 2019, GVC confirmed that chairman Lee Feldman would leave the company on or before the company's annual general meeting on June 5.
+In 2019, GVC chairman Lee Feldman left the company.
 While Feldman was overdue to leave under UK corporate governance code that recommends chairs of listed companies not stay in position longer than nine years, the news came two weeks after Feldman sold £6m worth of his GVC shares and CEO Kenny Alexander sold shares worth £13.7m, which led to GVC's share price falling nearly 14% in a single day.
-Barry Gibson took over as Chairman upon Lee Feldman's departure.
+Barry Gibson took over as Chairman upon Feldman's departure.

 In July 2020, Shay Segev, GVC's chief operating officer (COO), succeeded Alexander as CEO following his "surprise departure" after 13 years in charge.
-Also In July 2020, the UK tax authority HM Revenue and Customs announced that it was widening the scope of its investigation into “potential corporate offending” by an unspecified entity or entities within the GVC group related to the company’s former Turkish-facing online gambling business, which GVC sold in December 2017.
+The same month, the UK tax authority HM Revenue and Customs announced that it was widening the scope of its investigation into “potential corporate offending” related to GVC's former Turkish-facing online gambling business, which it had sold in December 2017.
 GVC dismissed public reports that the HMRC probe was related to insolvent payment processor Wirecard, saying there was “no evidence of any link between the HMRC investigation and the payment service providers mentioned in the newspaper report.”